Nandani-kumari123/Hospital-Emergency-Room-Dashboard-Excel-Project/README.md

 Department-wise referrals

 # 🧠 Key Learnings:
-Advanced use of PivotTables
+Advanced use of PivotTables,
-Interactive slicers and buttons
+Interactive slicers and buttons,
-Clean and professional dashboard design
+Clean and professional dashboard design,
 Data storytelling using Excel visuals